Farama-Foundation/PettingZoo/docs/tutorials/sb3/connect_four.md

 The following script uses [pytest](https://docs.pytest.org/en/latest/) to test all other PettingZoo environments which support action masking.

-This code yields good results on simpler environments like [Gin Rummy](/environments/classic/gin_rummy/) and [Texas Hold’em No Limit](/environments/classic/texas_holdem_no_limit/), while failing to perform better than random in more difficult environments such as [Chess](/environments/classic/chess/) or [Hanabi](/environments/classic/hanabi/).
+This code yields good results on simpler environments like [Gin Rummy](/environments/classic/gin_rummy/) and [Texas Hold’em No Limit](/environments/classic/texas_holdem_no_limit/), while more difficult environments such as [Chess](/environments/classic/chess/) or [Hanabi](/environments/classic/hanabi/) will likely take much more training time and hyperparameter tuning.

 ```{eval-rst}
 .. literalinclude:: ../../../tutorials/SB3/test_sb3_action_mask.py